 Lahey Hospital & Medical Center's Department of Dermatology is affiliated with the Harvard Medical School Dermatology Residency Program.
 This allows our fellows to participate in weekly Grand Rounds and other didactic sessions sponsored by the residency.

-The nurse practitioner fellowship is a full 12-month program beginning in mid-September and ending in mid-August and exposes the fellows to all aspects of dermatology.
+The nurse practitioner fellowship is a full 24-month program beginning in mid-September and ending in mid-August and exposes the fellows to all aspects of dermatology.
 Although the focus of the program is medical dermatology, the fellows will have an opportunity to observe and become familiar with common cosmetic procedures, as our department is affiliated with Lahey's Center for Cosmetic and Laser Surgery.
 Various diagnostic and surgical procedures will be taught and competency in these areas is essential to the completion of the program.
 A wide range of clinical disease is presented, but continuous self-learning and independent research is an essential component.
 Experience will be gained in other aspects of dermatology including:

 This fellowship covers the full spectrum of clinical dermatology for the nurse practitioner that is interested in pursuing a career in this specialty.
-It is an intense and demanding year with unique opportunities for clinical advancement.
+It is an intense and demanding experience with unique opportunities for clinical advancement.
 Networking with other nurse practitioners in the specialty is another facet of this program that has been greatly appreciated by previous fellows.
 Elective opportunities are available later in the year as special interests develop.

 Q: How long has the program been in existence?
 A: The program began in September, 2003.
-Q: How many candidates are accepted each year?
-A: We accept two candidates a year for the program.
-Q: How much experience is required?
-A: One to two years of experience in a nurse practitioner role is preferred.
-We have found that it is much more difficult to learn the specialty of dermatology while also trying to learn the role of a nurse practitioner.
-This does not preclude you from applying; however, your chances for admission may be diminished.
-Dermatology experience is not necessary.
+Q: How many candidates are accepted for each cohort?
+A: Currently, we are accepting two candidates for each cohort.Q: How will the second year differ from the first?
+A. The didactic and research sessions will remain throughout the year.
+The clinical experience will focus on more independent practice with formal oversight and supervision.
+The second year with also be accompanied by an increase in salary.Q: How much experience is required?
+A: One to two years of experience in a nurse practitioner role is required.
+A strong foundation in internal medicine is the foundation of clinical dermatology, however, clinical experience in dermatology is not necessary.
 Q: Which nurse practitioner certification is preferred?
 A: The Family Nurse Practitioner (FNP) certification will give you the greatest flexibility.
 In Massachusetts, any certification is accepted, but this is not the case in all states.
 If you are certified as a pediatric, women's health or adult nurse practitioner, you may be restricted to practice dermatology within the guidelines of that certification and in accordance with your state regulations.
 Please check with your state Board of Registration in Nursing.
 Q: Would you consider a physician assistant for the program?
 A: Presently, the program is designed specifically for nurse practitioners.
 Q: What are some of the responsibilities involved with the program?
 A: The fellows spend eight, four-hour sessions each week in the dermatology clinic with one of our staff physicians or nurse practitioners.
 Responsibilities and procedures are increased as the fellows progress.
-One half-day per week is devoted to Grand Rounds, with patient viewing and didactic lectures at Massachusetts General Hospital in collaboration with the Dermatology Residency Program.
+One half-day per week is devoted to Grand Rounds, with patient viewing and didactic lectures at three major teaching hospitals in collaboration with the the Harvard Dermatology Residence Program.
 Each fellow is responsible for a clinical presentation due every other week, which is delivered to the department at a lunchtime meeting.
 There is also one, four-hour session per week designated for research and preparation of the presentations.
 Q: Where do the program graduates end up working?
-A: One of our graduates is currently employed in our department at Lahey Clinic, and two other graduates spent at least one year in our department before joining other practices.
-Two fellows went to work for a multi-specialty group practice in New Hampshire, and another moved to a private practice in California.
-All graduates had employment at the completion of the program.
+A: Several graduates have been hired into our department at Lahey Hospital & Medical Center.
+Several others are employed at large, multi-specialty group practices in the Boston area.
+Others have joined private practices.
+The demand for highly skilled dermatology NPs is continuously increasing.
+A number of our graduates have found wonderful opportunities out of state.
+All graduates have had employment at the completion of the program.